 Our aim is to meet the World Wide Web Consortium's (W3C) Web Accessibility Initiative Level AA on as many pages as we are able dependent on budget, technical ability and resources.
 We will continue to develop our site to reach the highest level of accessibility at the earliest opportunity.

 Navigation on our website has been developed with our customers' needs at the forefront of development.
 We aim to provide easy, consistent, navigation based around customer needs, rather than our own structures.
-In order to make navigation easier we have introduced links from our A - Z of Services direct to content to enable customers to use an alternative text based navigation and our site map will be published in 2007.
-To assist customers who are unsure whether they require county or district council services we have tried to include deep links to county council services too.
+To assist customers who are unsure whether they require county or district council services we have tried to include links to county council services too.

 At present we have a number of tables within our site that may not make sense when read with a screen reader.
 Our tables are used for data and not layout.
 We are looking at ways that we can reduce tables and wherever possible introduce tables that are accessible.